Reflex Mastercard® Review

 1. Annual Fee

 Unfortunately, the Reflex Mastercard® comes with a high annual fee.
-This card has an annual fee of $99.
+This card has an annual fee of $75 to $99.
 For a card with no rewards, this is a very steep annual fee.
 It’ll be hard to justify this card and make it balance out the annual fee.

 2. Monthly Maintenance Fee

 On top of the annual fee, you’ll pay a monthly maintenance fee.
 The monthly maintenance fee for this card ranges from $0 – $120.00 annually (billed at $0 – $10.00 per month).
 The monthly maintenance fee is not billed for the first 12 months your account is opened.
 When you combine this with the annual fee, you could pay up to $219 per year.
 This is on-par with excellent reward cards for miscellaneous fees without any of the perks the rewards card has.

 3. High APR

 4. Foreign Transaction Fee

 This card isn’t one you’d use when you travel if you can help it.
 You’ll pay a foreign transaction fee each time you run this card through a non-US bank.
 This includes ATMs, shopping, and online purchases.
 All of these fees will come in your monthly bill.
 You pay 3% of each transaction in U.S. dollars every time you swipe your card.
 So this can easily add up to hundreds of dollars in fees.

 5. Credit Line Cap